IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ## Complex Data Binding

-The `Grid` supports binding to complex objects (inluding nesting deeper than one level) through a "path" of properties in the data record.
+The `{GridName}` supports binding to complex objects (inluding nesting deeper than one level) through a "path" of properties in the data record.

 Take a look at the following data model:
 ```typescript